 The relationship is very clear here.
 For the particular value of the package, the transportation fee is seldom bigger than the value itself.
 I have added a line with a slope of 1 to highlight that.
 This probably comes from the company’s policy - that it limits transportation cost on purpose because customers wouldn’t buy the company’s products if the transportation would cost more than the product itself.

-On the plot 3 percentages of orders that were given x stars in the review are shown.
+In Fig.3 percentages of orders that were given x stars in the review are shown.
 On the right subplot percentages of the customers that made a second order are presented.
 Most of the reviews are positive - the scores 4 and 5 make up for 75% of the whole dataset.
 Another thing worth noticing is the tendency to the negative score polarization - if the customer is unsatisfied with the order, it is more likely to give 1 score than 2.

 Figure 3: Number of orders grouped by 1-5 review of the purchase (left) and percentage of such orders that resulted in second order (right).